vtex-apps/io-documentation/docs/en/GettingStarted/build-stores-with-vtex-io/2-BasicSetupToDevelopInVTEXIO.md

 ## Login

-Once VTEX IO’s CLI is installed, you can login to your VTEX account with the following command:
+Once VTEX IO’s CLI is installed, you can login to your VTEX account with the following command.
+This would in turn open a browser window asking for your credentials.

 ```
 $ vtex login {account}